Red coat (military uniform): 17th century

 The red coat evolved from being the British infantryman's normally worn uniform to a garment retained only for ceremonial purposes.
 Its official adoption dates from February 1645, when the Parliament of England passed the New Model Army ordinance.
 The new English Army was formed of 22,000 men, paper strength, comprising eleven regiments of cavalry each of 600 men for a total of 6,600, twelve regiments of infantry each of 1,200 men for a total of 14,400, and one regiment of 1,000 dragoons and the artillery, consisting of 900 men.
 The infantry regiments wore coats of Venetian red with white, blue or yellow facings.
 A contemporary comment on the New Model Army dated 7 May 1645 stated: "the men are Redcoats all, the whole army only are distinguished by the several facings of their coats."

-Outside of Ireland, the English red coat made its first appearance on a European continental battlefield at the Battle of the Dunes in 1658.
+Outside of Ireland or Britain, the English red coat made its first appearance on a European continental battlefield at the Battle of the Dunes in 1658.
 A Protectorate army had been landed at Calais the previous year and "every man had a new red coat and a new pair of shoes."
-The English name from the battle comes from the major engagement carried out by the "red-coats".
+The name of the battle comes from the major engagement carried out by the "red-coats".
 To the surprise of continental observers they stormed sand-dunes 150 ft high, fighting experienced Spanish soldiers from their summits with musket fire and push of pike.

 The adoption and continuing use of red by most British/English soldiers after The Restoration (1660) was the result of circumstances rather than policy, including the relative cheapness of red dyes.
 Another factor favouring red was that dyes of this colour were "fast" and less inclined to fade when exposed to weather.
 Red was by no means universal at first, with grey and blue coats also being worn.